opra-project/OPRA/docs/CONTRIBUTING.md

 2. Dimensions:  1024x1024 pixels
 3. Background:  White background
 5. Quality:  Please ensure the logo is clear and legible
+6. Borders: Please ensure that there is 110px of whitespace around the edge of the image

 Please look at other entries in the database as examples before contributing graphics of your own.